Cheap Train Tickets to BathGet the best ticket prices to Bath with our split ticket search

 Cheap Trains to Bath

 The Royal Crescent in Bath is famous for its beautiful Georgian architecture.
 This semi-round terrace is filled with majestic townhouses overlooking the Royal Victoria Park.
-For those who want to learn about the interesting stories behind the striking structures in Bath, there is the Museum of Bath Architecture.
+If you want to learn about the interesting stories behind the striking structures in Bath, visit the Museum of Bath Architecture.

 Another museum that’s worth visiting in the city centre is the Herschel Museum of Astronomy.
 This used to be the home of famous astronomer William Herschel and has now been converted into a museum.

 We'd highly recommend visiting Bath Abbey - located just a few minutes walk from the train station you can take a guided tour that includes a visit to the top of the spire.
 This gives a beautiful 360-degree panoramic view across the city, including the nearby thermal spa.

 When taking the train to Bath we'd recommend visiting Pulteney Bridge, a 5-minute walk from Bath Spa station.
 Overlooking the Avon River and Parade Gardens, the bridge is a beautiful spot for a photograph.
 The gardens are a great place for a peaceful walk; residents in Bath can access these gardens for free, the entry fee for tourists is relatively cheap at £3.

 For those who enjoy walking, take the U1 Bus from near Bath Spa Station to the start point of the Bath Skyline Walk.
 This hilltop walk is 6 miles long, with incredible views of the entire city.
 It is worth checking the bus timetable beforehand as the U1 runs less frequently outside of university semesters.